Helen Gurley Brown: Personal life and death

-Brown's only husband, David, preceded her in death in 2010, passing away on February 1, 2010, at the age of 93.
+Brown's only husband, David, preceded her in death on February 1, 2010, at the age of 93.
 In late November 2012, Brown and her husband were buried in adjacent graves at Sisco Cemetery, her maternal family cemetery in Osage, Carroll County, Arkansas.

 Legacy

 Seven months prior to her death, continuing the work started with her husband in forming the Helen Gurley Brown Trust, Brown established the Brown Institute for Media Innovation.

 This institution is housed at both the Columbia University Graduate School of Journalism and Stanford's Engineering School.
 Their $38 million donation to the two schools develops journalism in the context of new technologies.

 Following her death, the trust continues donating much of its fortune to programs that serve the children of New York City and foster advancements in education and technology.
 Fifteen million dollars were donated to the New York Public Library, and $7.5 million donated to the American Museum of Natural History.

 These donations have collectively created new media programs (David and Helen Gurley Brown Institute for Media Innovation at Columbia) and started initiatives to benefit at-risk youth (NYPL BridgeUp) and increase representation of women and minority groups in STEM disciplines (the AMNH BridgeUp:STEM program).

 Among feminists, Brown's role has been highly contested as empowering women to be unashamed of their sexual urges and as creating a magazine that may live on as a sexist magazine with a body image problem.
-However, some feminists feel that the sexism in our world cannot be blamed all on Cosmopolitan and Brown, with other magazines circulating that objectify women's bodies.
+However, some feminists feel that the sexism cannot be blamed all on Cosmopolitan and Brown, with other magazines circulating that objectify women's bodies.
 These other people look at Brown's work as both "progressive and retrogressive" when it comes to the feminist movement.

-Brown also funds the Helen Gurley Brown Fellowship within the BOLD Women's Leadership Network designed to facilitate the pathway for exceptional young women from college to career.
+Brown also funded the Helen Gurley Brown Fellowship within the BOLD Women's Leadership Network designed to facilitate the pathway for exceptional young women from college to career.